- About Us

 - Resource Centre

-Our 2022 Report – Volume 1 includes the results of six non-financial performance audits, 19 follow-up audits, and annual integrated audits of 58 different agencies with fiscal year-ends between July and December 2021.
-These include integrated audits of three Crown corporations and agencies, 27 school divisions, and 18 pension and employee benefit plans.
-Appendix 1 lists each agency along with its year-end date, whether matters are reported, and, if so, in which Report.
+Since our last Report (2022 Report – Volume 2), our Office, along with appointed auditors (if in place), completed annual integrated audits of 58 different agencies with fiscal year-ends between July and December 2022.
+These include integrated audits of 27 school divisions and 18 pension and employee benefit plans.

 Our Office’s mission to promote accountability and better management of public resources, while preserving our independence, provides legislators and the public with an independent assessment of the Government’s use of public resources.
 We do this through our audit work and publicly reported results, along with our mutual involvement with legislative committees charged with reviewing our Reports.